System Design Space

 • System Design Primer (short summary) - acts as an external problem bank and checklist source to extend practice beyond the local case catalog.

-• A/B Testing platform - trains experiment data engineering: event ingestion, metric quality and statistical correctness.
+• A/B Testing platform - trains the engineering side of experimentation: event ingestion, metric quality, and statistical correctness.

-• Airbnb - shows multi-domain product complexity: search, booking, ranking and anti-fraud in one architecture.
+• Airbnb - shows multi-domain product complexity: search, booking, ranking, and anti-fraud concerns inside one architecture.

-• API Gateway - covers foundational edge responsibilities: routing, auth, rate limiting and observability.
+• API Gateway - covers foundational edge responsibilities: routing, authentication, rate limiting, and observability.

 • Content Delivery Network (CDN) - adds practical latency/throughput trade-offs for global content delivery and caching.

-• Chat System - strengthens real-time design skills around latency competition, fan-out and offline delivery paths.
+• Chat System - strengthens real-time design skills around latency pressure, fan-out, and offline delivery paths.

-• Distributed File System (GFS/HDFS) - deepens storage architecture reasoning: metadata/data split, replication strategy and recovery behavior.
+• Distributed File System (GFS/HDFS) - deepens storage architecture reasoning: separation of metadata and data, replication strategy, and recovery behavior.

 • Google Maps / Proximity Service - introduces geospatial search and spatial indexing as a distinct class of design challenges.

-• Hotel reservation system - focuses on transactional correctness and idempotency for booking-critical user flows.
+• Hotel reservation system - focuses on transactional correctness and idempotency in booking-critical flows.

 • Interplanetary Distributed Computing System - extends system design thinking to extreme constraints: high latency, autonomous nodes and eventual sync.